lajohnston/eco/README.md

 Systems provide a convenient wrapper around filters, but if you need more control you can use filters directly.
-Like systems they can accept either an array of a function callback to filter entities.
+Like systems they can accept either an array or a function callback to filter entities.

 ```javascript
 const fooBar = eco.createFilter(["foo", "bar"]);